Scientific Name

 Description

-Monilaria moniliformis is a beautiful, small, sparsely branched succulent shrub with soft barrel-shaped internodes and very soft, cylindrical, short-lived leaves arranged in pairs.
-It grows up to 5.4 inches (12 cm) tall.
-Internodes are up to 0.5 inches (1.2 cm) tall, nearly equal in diameter, and covered with terminal sclerotic sheaths.
-Leaves are up to 4 inches (10 cm) long and up to 0.2 inches (0.5 cm) in diameter.
+Monilaria moniliformis is a beautiful, small, sparsely branched succulent shrub with soft, barrel-shaped internodes and very soft, cylindrical, short-lived leaves arranged in pairs.
+It can grow up to 5.4 inches (12 cm) tall.
+The internodes are covered with terminal sclerotic sheaths and can measure up to 0.5 inches (1.2 cm) in length and nearly equal in diameter.
+The leaves can reach 4 inches (10 cm) in length and 0.2 inches (0.5 cm) in diameter.
 This plant is a winter grower, and its leaves disappear in summer.

 These plants require a loam-based compost with extra drainage material such as horticultural grit or perlite.
 They all like good light conditions and plenty of ventilation.